 - Check with pharmacies in your area to compare prices for the medicines you need.

-- Some drug companies have programs that help people who can't afford medicine.
+- Ask your doctor about programs that may help with medicine costs.
+Some drug companies have programs that help people who can't afford medicine.
 Your state may also have a program that provides drugs at a lower cost.
-Ask your doctor for help finding one of these programs.
 You can find out more information at www.pparx.org.